Conflicts fueled by religious intolerance

 The genocide of the Rohingya people in Myanmar:

 Myanmar is sometimes referred to by its earlier name: Burma.
 It is located to the East of India and to the west of Indonesia.
 Until recently it was a dictatorship ruled by an oppressive military junta.
-The current president of the federal government is U Thein Sein.
+The former president of the federal government is U Thein Sein.
 He was widely praised for introducing major democratic reforms in the country.
 But it remains one of the most ethnically divided countries in Asia.
 The current president is Win Myint.

 Distrust between the Bamar Buddhist majority, and the Rohingya minority who are mostly Muslims, goes back decades.
 During World War II, the two groups supported opposite sides' The Buddhists supported Japan; the Muslims: Britain.